UNIVERSITY DEGREE: SCIENTIFIC DATA MANAGEMENT

 Objectives

-The objective of the training is to raise awareness and train in open science techniques, but also to explain the meaning and the stakes.
-Thus, the program offers a wide range of courses in computer science applied to data management, data engineering (anonymization, storage, archiving), project engineering, intellectual property and digital law, etc. This is why the training also offers knowledge and know-how courses (practical work).
+The aim of the course is to raise awareness and provide training in open science techniques, as well as to explain their significance and implications.
+The program offers a broad range of courses in computer science applied to data management, data engineering (anonymization, storage, archiving), project engineering, intellectual property and digital law, etc. For this reason, the program also offers courses in knowledge and know-how (practical work).

-This is a diploma course of the University Diploma (DU) type.
+This is a degree program leading to a university diploma (DU).
 However, some modules can be taken independently of each other.
-In this case, the training will only be certifying and not leading to a degree.
+In this case, the program will only lead to a certificate and not a degree.

-It is open to both initial and continuing education.
+It is open for initial and continuing education.

 Read more